sxlxc/Hakyllsite/posts/connectivity_cut.md

 1. The min-cut of the re-weighted graph is close to $C^*$.
 2. Computing the weight function takes polynomial time.

 From the "cheating" example we can see that knowing $R^*$ does help but computing $R^*$ is hard.
 So maybe we can find a slightly worse weight function which is a lot easier to compute.
-We cannot change weights of edges in $R^*$ only.
-We probably don't want to simply change some weights to 0...
+So it seems like we are making a trade-off between how close the global min-cut of the re-weighted graph is to $C^*$, and how much time is needed to compute this weight function.
+This paper indeed does a great job in finding such a balance.
+I sent an email to one of the authors to ask for the intuition behind the re-weighting but did not get a real answer.